GTA's vision - A transparent, integrated enterprise where technology decisions are made with the citizen in mind

-The Georgia Technology Authority (GTA) currently manages the delivery of IT infrastructure services to 89 Executive Branch agencies and managed network services to more than 1,200 state and local government entities.
-IT infrastructure services encompass mainframes, servers, service desk, end user computing, disaster recovery and security.
+The Georgia Technology Authority (GTA) currently manages the delivery of IT infrastructure services to 89 executive branch agencies and managed network services to more than 1,200 state and local government entities.
+IT infrastructure services encompass cybersecurity, disaster recovery, mainframes, servers, service desk, and end user computing.
 Managed network services include the state’s wide and local area networks, voice, cable and wiring, and conferencing services.

-Both categories of services are provided as shared services through a public-private partnership called the Georgia Enterprise Technology Services (GETS) program.
-A Multisourcing Service Integrator is responsible for coordinating and overseeing the delivery of services by multiple providers.
+Both categories of services are provided through a public-private partnership shared services program.
 GTA is responsible for service provider oversight and management as well as governance.

-GTA manages the state’s official online portal, www.georgia.gov, and enterprise web-publishing platform.
-The portal provides information and services from more than 115 state agencies and links to city and county government websites.
+GTA manages the state’s official website, GeorgiaGov, and enterprise web-publishing platform, GovHub.
+GeorgiaGov provides information and services from more than 115 state agencies and links to city and county government websites.
 The enterprise platform supports 82 state agency websites.
-Both the portal and the enterprise platform are carefully designed to ensure friendly navigation, accessibility for users with disabilities, and robust search capabilities.
+Both GeorgiaGov and the enterprise platform are carefully designed to ensure friendly navigation, accessibility for users with disabilities, and robust search capabilities.

 Through the call center and Governor’s Office of Constituent Services, GTA acts as a point of contact for advocates, legislators, and the public, and its specially trained staff answers questions, addresses complaints, and helps with access to state services.
 In addition, the call center, 1 (800) GEORGIA, responds to calls, emails, and chats from users of GeorgiaGov.
 It also offers call center services to other state and local government agencies.